HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 Three video materials from APRO's CORTA! tv ad series

-(The ad series released 30 September 2020 by APRO through Leo Burnett Brazil)
+(Released 30 September 2020 by APRO through Leo Burnett Brazil)

 HERE'S APRO and Leo Burnett Brazil's description of this public interest tv ad series of theirs: